 With all the severe consequences that come with federal criminal investigations and charges, you need to make the wisest decision for your Arizona legal representation.
 Let’s look at five reasons why you should choose Oberheiden, P.C. if: you’ve been placed under arrest, you’re being investigated, you’ve been served with a grand jury subpoena, or you have a case awaiting trial in a federal court.

 - An excellent reputation nationwide – Our lawyers have successfully represented different clients throughout the country and earned us a good reputation.

 - We have some people in our team who served previously as federal prosecutors and trial attorneys – These individuals worked formerly with the DOJ and the U.S. Attorney’s Office, and they can provide better insights into a case.

-- We’ve handled over 500 trials, and more than 1000 investigations – Our lawyers have gained a lot of experienced and knowledge throughout this journey.
+- We’ve handled many trials, and more than 1000 investigations – Our lawyers have gained a lot of experienced and knowledge throughout this journey.
 They can implement that expertise in your specific case.

 - We’re 100% committed to handling federal cases.